 - Your current panel is rusted or there is moisture in it causing short circuits

 - You frequently need an electrician to repair wiring issues

 Electrical panels break up power into sub-circuits, It plays an important role in protecting you against accidents like short circuits.
-There are several types of different electrical panels that vary in technology and application.
-Below are a few examples of these different panels.
+There are 4 different types of electrical panels: main breaker panels, fuse boxes, main lug panels, and subpanels.
+Below are further explanations of each of panel type:

 - Main Breaker Panel - This type of breaker panel is the most commonly used electrical panel.
 This panel can handle quite a few things.
 It can control the electricity that reaches each different room in your home, keep track of the amperage capacity and it can even be used to cut power to your home.

 - Fuse Boxes - A fuse box is designed to help prevent circuit overloads.
 Fuse boxes often consist of small fuses that will fit into the electrical panel.
 These types of panels are often found in homes that were built before the 1970's.
 These types of fuse boxes don't provide a sufficient amount of current to the kitchen & bathroom appliances you own.

 - Main Lug Panels - Main lug panels don't feature the main breaker.
 These types of panels will use lugs and line wires that are run to each lug.
 The main breaker has a separate disconnect at the meter.
 This is if a fire ever breaks out, the separated disconnect will allow you to cut power without having to enter the home.